What is an asbestos management plan?

 What does an AMP include?

-- Summary of ACM locations
+- Summary of identified ACM locations from the register

 - Risk control measures